1s-stamper

 We did a monster shootout for this music in 2021, one we had been planning for more than twenty years.
 On hand were quite a few copies of the Reiner on RCA; the Ansermet on London; the Maazel on Decca and London (the Decca being on the TAS List), the Kempe on Readers Digest, and quite a few others we felt had at least the potential to sound good.

-When I first started paying attention to the TAS Super Disc list in the late-70s, I read about the famous Pines of Rome RCA pressing with 1S stampers that was so dynamic that it had to be recut so that it would play on all turntables.
+When I first started paying attention to the TAS Super Disc list in the late-70s, I read about the famous Pines of Rome RCA pressing with 1S stampers that was supposedly so dynamic that it needed to be recut with more compression and less bass in order to play on the turntables of the day.
 I could never find one, and the Shaded Dogs and Red Seals that I did find never sounded all that good to me.

 I know now that I did not have the stereo system back then (equipment, room, etc.) that could reproduce a recording of such difficulty.